tembo-io/pg_auto_dw/README.md

         * Ship product + demo video + documentation

 ## Installation
 We are currently developing a new extension, starting with an initial set of defined [functions](docs/sql_functions/readme.md) and implementing a subset in a mockup extension.
 This version features skeletal implementations of some functions, designed just to demonstrate our envisioned capabilities as seen in the demo.
 Our demo is divided into two parts: Act 1 and Act 2.
-If you follow along, I hope it will give you a small sense of what is to come in the coming weeks.
+If you follow along, I hope this will offer a glimpse of what to expect in the weeks ahead.

 If you’re interested in exploring this preliminary version, please follow these steps: